 The mission of the Washington State Bar Association is to serve the public and the members of the Bar, to ensure the integrity of the legal profession, and to champion justice.

-The Washington State Bar Association is part of the judicial branch, exercising a governmental function authorized by the Washington Supreme Court to license the state’s more than 38,000 legal professionals.
-The WSBA both regulates lawyers under the authority of the Court and serves its members as a professional association — all without public funding.
+The Washington State Bar Association operates under the delegated authority of the Washington Supreme Court and exercises a governmental function authorized by the Washington Supreme Court to license and regulate the state’s more than 40,000 legal professionals, including lawyers, limited practice officers, and limited license legal technicians.
+The WSBA both regulates legal professionals under the authority of the Court and serves its members as a professional organization — all without public funding.

-As a regulatory agency, the WSBA administers the bar admission process, including the bar exam; provides record-keeping and licensing functions; and administers the professional discipline system.
-As a professional association, the WSBA also provides continuing legal education for attorneys, in addition to numerous other educational and member-services and opportunities to advance professionally.
+The WSBA administers the bar admission process, including the bar exam, provides record-keeping and licensing functions; administers the lawyer discipline system; and provides continuing legal education for legal professionals.

 Governance and Leadership